-PwC collects, holds and processes personal information from clients, suppliers, employees, contractors and other individuals.
-We collect and hold this information when it is necessary for business purposes.
+PwC collects, holds and processes personal information from clients, suppliers, employees, job applicants, contractors and other individuals.
+We collect and hold this information for our necessary business purposes.

-We generally do not intend to collect and we ask you not to submit any special categories of personal information.
-Special categories of personal information include race or ethnic origin; political opinions or political affiliations; religious or philosophical beliefs; trade union membership; physical or mental health; genetic data; biometric data that uniquely identifies someone; sexual life or sexual orientation; and criminal records.
+We generally do not intend to collect, and we ask you not to submit, any special categories of personal information.
+Special categories of personal information includes information about an individual’s race or ethnic origin; political opinions or political affiliations; religious or philosophical beliefs; trade union membership; physical or mental health; genetic data; biometric data that uniquely identifies someone; sexual life or sexual orientation; and criminal records.

 We collect most information directly from individuals when we deal with them.
 The personal information we collect may be provided in forms filled out by individuals, face to face meetings, email messages, telephone conversations, when you use our websites or our social media, or by third parties.
 If you contact us, we may keep a record of that contact.